Major: International Relations

 Taking practice exams from prior years was key to my preparation, as they helped me develop familiarity with the test content and improve my performance measurably.
 Initially, I did not achieve the scores I desired despite intense study, so I incorporated taking practice tests, which helped immensely.

-For applicants, I recommend learning basic sciences covered on the MCAT and taking several practice tests.
+For applicants, I recommend learning basic sciences covered on the MCAT exam and taking several practice tests.
 This process taught me how to translate knowledge of the sciences into what the test seeks to measure.

 How did you prepare for medical school before your first day?

 The wonder, excitement, and anticipation of the first day of school has never ceased to amaze me.
-From the first grade through college, the first day of school for me has always been filled with excitement, and medical school was no different.
+From first grade through college, the first day of school for me has always been filled with excitement, and medical school was no different.
 That being said, rest, prayer, and academic preparation were my keys to having a good first day.